boggedbrush/PatchOpsIII/README.md

 PatchOpsIII is a modding utility for **Call of Duty: Black Ops III** that simplifies tweaking graphics settings, installing performance patches, and customizing your in-game experience.
 Developed by **boggedbrush**, this tool offers a friendly interface built with PySide6.

 ---
+# Wiki

+Before you start using the application, please take a look at the Wiki for setup instructions and configuration details.
+You can either click the Wiki page at the top of the GitHub repo or visit this link.

+---

 ## Features